 TAMV views community violence as a range of events including acts committed by neighborhood gangs; organized crime; systems; police and terrorist attacks.
 All inhumane acts; sexual violence; bullying; shootings in public areas; homicides and robberies etc.

 Systematic structural violence is both visible and invisible.
 More specifically, there are institutional practices & procedures that adversely affect the mental, cultural and economic structure of a community.
-TAMV understands that these lends to the social conditions that cause neighborhood community violence (Johan Galtung).
+TAMV understands that these lend to the social conditions that cause neighborhood community violence (Johan Galtung).

-Examples are withholding resources from a community, mishandling funds, and blaming the community for lack of funding to solve the homicides etc.
+Examples are withholding resources from a community, mishandling funds, and blaming the community for lack of funding to solve the homicides, etc.